defenseunicorns/uds-core/docs/dev/entra-keycloak-integration.md

             2. Change `Sync mode override` field to `Force`
             3. Change `Mapper type` field to `Advanced Attribute to Group`
             4. Select `Add Attributes` from *middle of page*
-            5. Enter key `http://schemas.microsoft.com/ws/2008/06/identity/claims/groups` and value is in the Entra `Manage Groups`, Pick the admin group and copy the Group ID into the value field
+            5. Enter key `http://schemas.microsoft.com/ws/2008/06/identity/claims/groups` and value is in the Entra `Manage Groups`, Pick the auditor group and copy the Group ID into the value field
             6. Select `Select group` button
             7. Select `/UDS Core/Auditor` from the pop up window and click `Select`
             8. Select `Save` and navigate back to `Provider details` via the breadcrumbs at *top of page*